1-12: Multiple Conditions

 9 Extension: & vs && and | vs ||

-The big difference is that singles work on one or multiple values, whereas doubles only work on one vaule.
-In other words, you can replace singles with doubles for the whole lesson except in Section 7, where we are working with a vector of values.
-In Section 7, switching the singles with doubles will cause an error.
+The big difference is that singles work on one or multiple values, whereas doubles only work on one value.
+In other words, you can replace singles with doubles for the whole lesson except in Section 7, where we are working with a vector of values (doubles will cause an error here).

 At this point it seems there is no reason to use doubles if singles do everything and more.
-And for a beginner, this is enough information.
+And for a beginner, that is good enough.
 However, as you get into more advanced programming, there are benefits to using doubles.

 9.1 doubles are more efficient

-In the following code, & will always check both if highTemps > 50 and noonCond is Sunny:
+In the following code, & will always check both condition (1) highTemps > 50 and (2) noonCond is Sunny:

 if(highTemps > 50 «&» noonCond == "Sunny")

-But if highTemps is less than 50 then there is no point to checking noonCond because the condition is already FALSE.
+But if highTemps is less than 50 then there is no point to checking noonCond because the conditional statement has to be FALSE.

-&& will only check what is necessary to get the condition:
+&& will only check what is necessary to get the condition making this code slightly more efficient:

 if(highTemps > 50 «&&» noonCond == "Sunny")